kazuyafaizad/breeze-astro/README.md

 # Laravel Breeze - Astro Edition 🏝️

+## Not sure if it worth to try? but Island architecture look nice

 ## Introduction

 This repository is an implementing of the [Laravel Breeze](https://laravel.com/docs/starter-kits) application / authentication starter kit frontend in [Astro](https://astro.build).
 All of the authentication boilerplate is already written for you - powered by [Laravel Sanctum](https://laravel.com/docs/sanctum), allowing you to quickly begin pairing your beautiful Astro frontend with a powerful Laravel backend.